zwicker-group/py-pde/docs/source/manual/advanced_usage.rst

 Boundary conditions
 """""""""""""""""""
 Boundary conditions can be specified for both sides of each axis individually.
-For instance, we can enforce the value of a field to be `4` at the lower side and its derivative (in the outward direction) to be `2` on the upper side:
+For instance, one can enforce the value of a field to be `4` at the lower side and its derivative (in the outward direction) to be `2` on the upper side using the following
+code:

 .. code-block:: python